McCain’s family fights to define legacy of civility, service

 “He had more reason than I did to carry a burning hatred for his captors for the rest of his life,” said Jones, who served in leadership positions under Republican and Democratic presidents while McCain was in the Senate.
 “When he essentially extended the hand of peace, that caused me to do the same thing.
 I got rid of my demons.”

 For now, the McCains say they are still grappling with his absence.
-Cindy McCain said she is focused on her family and on the impending birth of a grandson.
+Cindy McCain said she is focused on her family and on the impending birth of a grandchild.
 But grief, she says, sometimes washes over her.

 Jack McCain, a graduate of the U.S. Naval Academy, was in Afghanistan before and after his father’s death and insulated from much of the aftermath.
 He’s moved from active duty to the Navy Reserves and is home in Maryland now, with a 2-year-old son and his wife, Renee, trying to figure out what comes next.